miniclone for Mac OS X

 background

 Mac OS X's installation media includes a number of very useful tools for resetting passwords, diagnosing hardware issues, cloning drives, copying data, checking and repairing filesystems, managing disks, and even conducting forensics if you're so inclined.
-However, there are a number of situations in which these tools just don't work, notably when a whole-disk encryption (WDE) product is used to protect mobile data, such as on laptop systems.
-In this case in particular, a secondary bootable system drive is required with support for the underlying sector-level encryption.
-In general, though, it's really handy to be able to turn a USB drive into a bootable volume that'll boot up any Mac and be useful for fixing a wide range of issues.
+However, there are a number of situations in which these tools just don't work or where a full Finder-and-Dock interactive environment is badly needed, notably when in-a-pinch access to opening files is needed, or when a whole-disk encryption (WDE) product is used to protect mobile data.
+In this last case in particular, a secondary bootable system drive is required with support for the underlying sector-level encryption.
+In general, though, it's really handy to be able to turn a USB drive or SD card into a bootable volume that'll boot up any Mac and be useful for fixing a wide range of issues.

 usage